mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 ### Where Consumer Kanvas fits in?

 Most founders think they’re one tweak away from PMF.
-In reality, what they lack isn’t another feature—it’s **clarity from their customers.**
+In reality, what they lack isn’t another feature; it’s **clarity from their customers.**

-At Consumer Kanvas, we use **qualitative insights**—focus groups, deep-dive discussions, and structured frameworks—to help startups and scaling brands hear what their market *actually* wants.
+At Consumer Kanvas, we use **qualitative insights** focus groups, deep-dive discussions, and structured frameworks to help startups and scaling brands hear what their market *actually* wants.

 Instead of guessing, you’ll know: